Diana, Princess of Wales: Tribute, funeral, and burial

 The sudden and unexpected death of an extraordinarily popular royal figure brought statements from senior figures worldwide and many tributes by members of the public.
 People left flowers, candles, cards, and personal messages outside Kensington Palace for many months.
-Her coffin, draped with the royal flag, was brought to London from Paris by Prince Charles and Diana's two sisters on 31 August 1997.
+Diana's coffin, draped with the royal flag, was brought to London from Paris by Charles and her two sisters on 31 August 1997.
 The coffin was taken to a private mortuary and then placed in the Chapel Royal, St James's Palace.

-On 5 September, Queen Elizabeth II paid tribute to her in a live television broadcast.
-Diana's funeral took place in Westminster Abbey on 6 September.
-Her sons walked in the funeral procession behind her coffin, along with her ex-husband the Prince of Wales, the Duke of Edinburgh, Diana's brother Lord Spencer, and representatives of some of her charities.
+On 5 September, Queen Elizabeth II paid tribute to Diana in a live television broadcast.
+The funeral took place in Westminster Abbey on 6 September.
+Her sons walked in the funeral procession behind her coffin, along with the Prince of Wales, the Duke of Edinburgh, Diana's brother Lord Spencer, and representatives of some of her charities.
 Lord Spencer said of his sister, "She proved in the last year that she needed no royal title to continue to generate her particular brand of magic."
 Re-written in tribute to Diana, "Candle in the Wind 1997" was performed by Elton John at the funeral service (the only occasion the song has been performed live).
 Released as a single in 1997, the global proceeds from the song have gone to Diana's charities.